Azul Brazilian Airlines: Foundation and early years

+Development since 2015

 In early 2015, it was announced that Azul had signed a purchase agreement for 35 Airbus A320neo aircraft.
 It was also to lease a further 28 of the aircraft type.
-In mid-2015, Azul finalised a deal for 30 Embraer E195-E2 aircraft (including 20 options) first announced at the 2014 Farnborough International Air Show.
+In mid 2015, Azul finalised a deal for 30 Embraer E195-E2 aircraft, including 20 options, first announced at the 2014 Farnborough International Air Show.
 The first delivery was scheduled for 2020.

 On 24 November 2015, it was announced that the Chinese HNA Group, owner of Hainan Airlines, would invest US$450 million in Azul, becoming its largest single shareholder.
 This follows the US$100 million investment of United Airlines closed in June 2015.

-Azul signed a non-binding deal to buy Avianca Brasil's assets on 11 March 2019, calling for the rehiring of all Avianca Brazil's staff and the merger between the two carriers, with Azul as the surviving brand.
+Azul signed a nonbinding deal to buy Avianca Brasil's assets on 11 March 2019, calling for the rehiring of all Avianca Brazil's staff and the merger between the two carriers, with Azul as the surviving brand.

 On 14 January 2020, Azul Brazilian Airlines signed an agreement to purchase TwoFlex.
-On 27 March 2020, the Brazilian regulatory bodies gave the nihil obstat to the purchase and sale of flights started on 14 April 2020.
+On 27 March 2020, the Brazilian regulatory bodies approved the purchase and sale of flights started on 14 April 2020.
 TwoFlex operates as a feeder airline to Azul.

+On May 28, 2025, Azul Brazilian Airlines filed for Chapter 11 bankruptcy after being affected with higher expenses within the last year.
+The company has plans to shed up to $2 billion in debt, receive $1.6 billion in financing throughout the procedure, and an additional $950 million in financing upon exiting bankruptcy, with bondholders and strategic partners such as American Airlines and United Airlines supporting the restructuring.
+Azul stated that they plan to exit bankruptcy in the beginning of 2026.

+Corporate affairs

+The key trends for Azul are (as of the financial year ending 31 December):

 Destinations

-Azul and Azul Conecta serve 160 destinations in Brazil, Portugal, the United States, and Uruguay plus some other additional locations by means of dedicated executive bus services to the nearest airports.
+In June 2025, Azul and Azul Conecta served 151 destinations in Brazil, Argentina, Curaçao (Netherlands), France, Paraguay, Portugal, Spain, the United States, and Uruguay plus some other additional locations by means of dedicated executive bus services to the nearest airports.